 Eligible professional providers performing the subsequent office-based visit for the completion of the physical examination component must report procedure code 99429 (Unlisted preventive medicine service) along with a narrative that indicates the service is for completion of the well visit and listing the date of the initial telemedicine visit.
 For example, “Completion of well visit from XX/XX/2020”.

 The patient’s medical record must reflect the medical necessity for the care provided.
 These medical records may include but are not limited to: records from the professional provider’s office, hospital, nursing home, home health agencies, therapies, and test reports.

 Eligible professional providers performing components of the preventive well visits, as appropriate, through interactive, synchronous (real-time) two-way audio and video communications must report the appropriate procedure code, appropriate modifier, and place-of-service (POS) code 02 (Telehealth), to ensure payment of eligible telemedicine services.

-For a list of eligible procedure codes and modifiers, please review the
+For a list of eligible procedure codes and modifiers, please review the policy announcement.